Dario Cirisano

-Dario Cirisano (Дарио Чиризано, born 12 June 2001) is a Russian ice dancer of Italian descent.
+Dario Cirisano (Дарио Чиризано, born 12 June 2001) is a Russian ice dancer.
+With partner, Elizaveta Pasechnik, he is the 2026 Russian national bronze medalist.

 With his former skating partner, Irina Khavronina, he is the 2020 Youth Olympic champion and 2022 Russian junior champion.

 Personal life

 Cirisano was born on 12 June 2001 in Crotone, Italy, but moved to St. Petersburg in 2006.
 His father, Benito, is Italian, and he has an older sister, Valeria.

 Career

 Early years

 Cirisano began learning to skate as a five-year-old in 2006.
 He began competing in ice dance during the 2016–17 season, skating with Marina Tikhonova.
 Their partnership lasted two seasons.

 In 2018, Cirisano teamed up with Irina Khavronina.
 The two finished 11th at the 2019 Russian Junior Figure Skating Championships.

 2019–20 season: Junior international debut

 Khavronina/Cirisano made their international debut in January at the 2020 Winter Youth Olympics in Lausanne, Switzerland.
 They ranked first in both segments and outscored fellow Russians Sofya Tyutyunina / Alexander Shustitskiy by 5.48 points to take the gold medal.